Nauset Youth Basketball Club: Welcome

 Youth & Middle School Program Description

-Although these prospects may seem daunting to some, participation on an NYBC team has been an exciting and worthwhile pursuit for many area youngsters over the last seventeen seasons.
+Although these prospects may seem daunting to some, participation on an NYBC team has been an exciting and worthwhile pursuit for many area youngsters over the last eighteen seasons.
 Players receive advanced instruction in all phases of individual and team basketball skills.
 While players are expected to work hard and dedicate themselves to improvement, they also have a lot of fun playing and learning.
 To see a team of nine- or ten-year-olds walk into a strange gym in an unfamiliar town and play with poise and confidence is an exhilarating experience.
 Players and their families are able to forge new friendships beyond their individual towns and schoolmates, as players develop strong relationships with new teammates and parents assist each other with transportation and team support.
 With half a team’s games in a Nauset gym and a number of CCYBL road games this side of the canal, the travel schedule is not as overly taxing as might seem immediately apparent.
 Aside from athletic development players benefit from the larger life lessons gleaned from basketball such as commitment, discipline, sportsmanship, selflessness, hard work, and personal responsibility.
-If invited to join an NYBC team, a player will have the opportunity to develop with the same coaches and teammates over the course of several seasons while playing against the top competition on the Cape and in Southeastern Mass.
+If invited to join an NYBC team, a player will have the opportunity to develop with the same coaches and teammates over the course of several seasons while playing against top competition on the Cape and in Southeastern Mass.

 Thanks, and good luck!
 See you around the gym--Steve Post, Director, NYBC